annemarie35/js-training/typescript-training-from-free-code-camp/index.md

 - use angle bracket syntac(<>)

 Could be an array on any items for example
-T to says Type, T is a name choosen, strong convention is to use T (kind of funny cause we tell people not to use single letter variable for things)
+T to say Type, T is a name chosen, strong convention is to use T (kind of funny because we tell people not to use single letter variable for things)
 [documentation](https://www.typescriptlang.org/docs/handbook/2/generics.html)